ansible-security/acl_manager/README.md

 Functions
 ---------

-* `blacklist_ip` - This blacklist a source IP address from accessing a destination IP address.
+* `block_ip` - This block/blacklist a source IP address from accessing a destination IP address.
-* `whitelist_ip` - This whitelist a Network address or Host address.
+* `unblock_ip` - This unblock/whitelist a Network address or Host address.
-* `blacklist_url` - This blacklist a URL feed/address from being accessed.
+* `block_url` - This block/blacklist a URL feed/address from being accessed.
-* `whitelist_url` - This whitelist a URL feed/address, which in turn can be accessed without being blocked.
+* `unblock_url` - This unblock/whitelist a URL feed/address, which in turn can be accessed without being blocked.

 Example Playbook
 ----------------

-* `Checkpoint blacklist IP address`
+* `Checkpoint block IP address`

 ```
 - hosts: checkpoint